Red Stitch and Critical Stages Touring

-Potential to build interest and engagement in discussion around the broader themes of the work: parenting and gun violence.
+Potential to build interest and engagement in communities around the broader themes of the work: parenting and gun violence.

-Presenters participating in the 2018 Critical Stages tour of Red Stitch’s award-winning production Jurassica by Dan Giovannoni will be familiar with actor Joe Petruzzi, and the high standard of work the company produces.
-This will be a very logical follow-up to this 2018 tour, with the same producing companies and the same lead actor.
+Theatres participating in the 2018 Critical Stages tour of Red Stitch’s award-winning production Jurassica by Dan Giovannoni will be familiar with actor Joe Petruzzi, and the high standard of work the company produces, making this a very logical follow-up to Jurassica‘s 2018 tour, with the same producing companies and the same incredible lead actor.